Aerius01/MDPI/README.md

 #### Expected Input and CSV File Requirements

+Regardless as to the method of usage, the following is always required of the input arguments.

 - **Input folder**:
   - Must exist
   - Must contain at least one image file
-  - Must contain at most one `.csv` pressure sensor file
+  - Must contain at most one `.csv` file (assumed to be the pressure sensor .csv file)

 - **Image files**:
   - Naming convention: `<any-other-characters>_YYYYmmdd_HHMMSSfff_replicate.ext`, where `HH` refers to the 24-hour-clock notation, and `fff` refers to milliseconds
   - The `YYYYmmdd_HHMMSSfff` timestamp refers to the start datetime of the recording
   - The timestamp must be identical across all images from the same run
+  - The replicate is a unique ID (integer)

 - **Pressure sensor `.csv`**:
-  - Exactly one `.csv` file is allowed in the input folder
   - The file must follow either the "old" or the "new" format
   - Samples for these formats are included in this repository under `/sample-files`